AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/templatetags.md

 ```

 ![Index based conditional evaluation inside table](../images/ConditionsInsideTables.png)
-In the above example, the array of objects on which the condition has to be evaluated (*company*) is provided in
+In the above example, the array of objects on which the condition needs to be evaluated (*company*) is provided in
-expr-context, so the expression *supportsX="TRUE"* is evaluated separately for each entry.
+expr-context, and the expr contains the actual condition *supportsX="TRUE"*, which is evaluated separately for each entry
+of the array element.

 ## Lists